Mining People Magazine

 About The Publication:

 “CPM is an easy-reading, homespun magazine featuring coal people and coal towns, with special sections on news and product development.”
 40% freelance.
 Welcomes new writers.
 Circ.
 14.2K.
 Monthly.
 Pays on publication.
-Pays flat fee of $250 for up to 2500 words.
 Publishes ms one month after acceptance.
 Buys all rights.
-Submit query by email.
 No reprints.
 Responds within one week.
 Sample copy available by email.
 Subscription $25.
 Guidelines available by email.
+Pays flat fee of $250 for up to 2500 words.

 Current Needs: